Electronics & FPGA Projects

 Once installed you will see a new button on the right hand side of the bottom bar that says "FPGA Toolchain".
 This is the button used to access all the functionality of the extension.

-Clicking on the button for the first time will open up a pop-up where we can setup OSS-CAD-Suit.
+Clicking on the button for the first time will open up a pop-up where we can setup OSS-CAD-Suite.
 To do this you need to download the version of OSS-Cad-Suite for your OS from here and extract it somewhere.

 ⚠️